phetsims/phet-info/doc/typescript-quick-start.md

 3. I have not yet experimented with having the IDE do the builds, but maybe that will be more efficient.

 ### Process Changes
-1. TypeScript sims need to be compiled before generating their API using `grunt generate-phet-io-api`
+1. TypeScript sims need to be compiled before generating their PhET-iO API using `grunt generate-phet-io-api`
 2. New sims need to be tracked in chipper/tsconfig/all/tsconfig.json

 ### Porting from JavaScript